April Update

 The other nerdy story that I would like to share is actually a personal milestone.

-For context, I like to use audio notifications to signal various steps in long automated tasks in my work so that I can focus on something else and use the audio notification to bring my attention back only when needed.
+For context, I like to use sound notifications to signal various steps in long automated tasks in my work so that I can focus on something else and use the auditory notification to pull my attention back only when needed, e.g. when an error happens or a program needs more input from me.
 This way, I don’t need to switch back and forth all the time.
 Given that most of my development is happening on FreeBSD, for many years—probably 10 by now—I have been using the speaker(4) driver as a mechanism to generate small chirping noises through the integrated speaker inside the development computer.

 So even though I did this merely to safeguard my chirping noises, as of two weeks ago, I have become officially a FreeBSD contributor.
 This is something I had dreamed of ever since I started using FreeBSD, back when I was 21.